 Overview

 The links list Interface provides a view into the list of Links in a Collection (Resource).
-The Representation visible through this Interface has only the Links defined in the Property Value of the “links” Property – so this Interface is used to manipulate or interact with the list of Links in a Collection.
+The Representation visible through this Interface has only the Links exposed as Property(-ies) that is(are) an array (or arrays) of Links by the Resource – so this Interface is used to manipulate or interact with the list of Links in a Collection.
 The Links list may be RETRIEVEd using this Interface.

 The Interface definition and semantics are given as follows: